rust-lang/reference/src/patterns.md

 > &nbsp;&nbsp; `..`

 Struct patterns match struct values that match all criteria defined by its subpatterns.
-They are also used to [destructure](destructuring) a struct.
+They are also used to [destructure](#destructuring) a struct.

-On a struct pattern, the fields are referenced by name, index (in the case of tuples structs) or ignored by use of `..`:
+On a struct pattern, the fields are referenced by name, index (in the case of tuple structs) or ignored by use of `..`:

 ```rust